wangx404/JAV_actress_face_recognition_demo/2_train_model/README.md

+# PROBLEMS

+Taken such a long time to process these images, finally I have only about 20K clean faces and 80K faces with noise (about 2000 actresses).
+Maybe using other dataset which is much bigger to train a model is easier.
+After this, using this model to compute the features of actresses will be easy...

 Using this script, you can train the CNN model to do the main jod in face recognition.

 In 2018.11.16, this script has no problem to run.
 But there still exists a serious problem.
 When training the model, the loss can be nan.
 Even if the loss is not nan, the accuracy of the model is pretty low.
 I still have not located the problem.
 If you know what is the problem, please tell me.